 Update: A total of 35 new positions have been added to the Health Department to help address the County's public health response to the pandemic.
 All of these positions have been created and 21 positions have been filled.
 Recruitment continues for the remaining positions and are anticipated to be filled in 2021.
-The new Health Department positions added as part of the FY 2021 Carryover Review will be established after the Board approves on October 5, 2021.
+The Health Department is in the process of creating the positions approved by the Board as part of the FY 2021 Carryover Review.
 All of the positions in the Department of Neighborhood and Community Services CSP call enter and in the Office of Emergency Management have been filled.